For both wired and wireless situations

 For wired printers, you can plug a wired USB into your Mac and use a couple of extra steps to set the printer up, provided it’s compatible with your Mac.

 If you have an older printer that isn’t AirPrint-enabled, your Mac may install the printer driver software automatically, thereby allowing you to use the printer with your Mac.

-Note: For this guide, we’re using a Mac running macOS Big Sur.
+Note: We’re using a Mac running macOS Big Sur for this guide.

 If you have a USB printer, update macOS before adding the printer to your Mac otherwise you may get an error message that the software isn’t available when connecting the printer.

 Your Mac will automatically detect the printer and download the required software to use the device.

 - Select the menu > System Preferences > Software Update on your Mac and install any pending updates listed.
 This way, macOS will have the latest information about the printer’s software and can download it from Apple.

 - Power on the printer to ensure that it’s not showing any errors and then connect the USB cable to your Mac.
 Download and install any new software if you’re prompted to.

 - Your Mac should automatically detect the printer and begin the installation process.
 If nothing happens, your printer may not be compatible with your version of macOS.
 If you’re getting an error message, read our guide on fixing this issue.